cozodb/cozo/docs/source/datatypes.rst

 * Lists are ordered lexicographically by their elements;
 * Bytes are compared lexicographically;
 * Strings are ordered lexicographically by their UTF-8 byte representations.
-* If two UUIDs are both of version one, they are compared based on their timestamp.
-Otherwise, or when the timestamp comparison results in a tie, they are compared by their bytes.
+* UUIDs are sorted in a way that UUIDv1 with similar timestamps are near each other.
+This is to improve data locality and should be considered an implementation detail.
+Depending on the order of UUID in your application is nor recommended.

 ..
 WARNING::